Water purification: Coagulation and flocculation

 One of the first steps in most conventional water purification processes is the addition of chemicals to assist in the removal of particles suspended in water.
 Particles can be inorganic such as clay and silt or organic such as algae, bacteria, viruses, protozoa and natural organic matter.
-Inorganic and organic particles contribute to the turbidity and color of water.
+Inorganic and organic particles contribute to the turbidity and colour of water.

 The addition of inorganic coagulants such as aluminium sulfate (or alum) or iron (III) salts such as iron(III) chloride cause several simultaneous chemical and physical interactions on and among the particles.
 Within seconds, negative charges on the particles are neutralised by inorganic coagulants.
 Also within seconds, metal hydroxide precipitates of the iron and aluminium ions begin to form.
 These precipitates combine into larger particles under natural processes such as Brownian motion and through induced mixing which is sometimes referred to as flocculation.
 Amorphous metal hydroxides are known as "floc".
 Large, amorphous aluminium and iron (III) hydroxides adsorb and enmesh particles in suspension and facilitate the removal of particles by subsequent processes of sedimentation and filtration.

 Aluminum hydroxides are formed within a fairly narrow pH range, typically: 5.5 to about 7.7.
 Iron (III) hydroxides can form over a larger pH range including pH levels lower than are effective for alum, typically: 5.0 to 8.5.

 In the literature, there is much debate and confusion over the usage of the terms coagulation and flocculation: Where does coagulation end and flocculation begin?
 In water purification plants, there is usually a high energy, rapid mix unit process (detention time in seconds) whereby the coagulant chemicals are added followed by flocculation basins (detention times range from 15 to 45 minutes) where low energy inputs turn large paddles or other gentle mixing devices to enhance the formation of floc.
 In fact, coagulation and flocculation processes are ongoing once the metal salt coagulants are added.

 Organic polymers were developed in the 1960s as aids to coagulants and, in some cases, as replacements for the inorganic metal salt coagulants.
 Synthetic organic polymers are high molecular weight compounds that carry negative, positive or neutral charges.
 When organic polymers are added to water with particulates, the high molecular weight compounds adsorb onto particle surfaces and through interparticle bridging coalesce with other particles to form floc.
 PolyDADMAC is a popular cationic (positively charged) organic polymer used in water purification plants.